Chapter 5 : (two paths)

 Molly hopes for it and he says it and he ends all things.
 “No.”

-And Victoire who is victory and winning and conquest is finally defeated.
+And Victoire who is and has always been victory and winning and conquest is finally defeated.

 Dominique frowns in disgust and a small, burning glaze of happiness spreads throughout Molly.